dfetch-org/dfetch/README.md

 problem, but not in a VCS agnostic way or completely user friendly way.
 We want self-contained code repositories without any hassle for end-users.
 Dfetch must promote upstreaming changes, but allow for local customizations.
-The problem is described thoroughly [here](https://embeddedartistry.com/blog/2020/06/22/qa-on-managing-external-dependencies/).
+The problem is described thoroughly [here](https://embeddedartistry.com/blog/2020/06/22/qa-on-managing-external-dependencies/) and sometimes is also known as [*vendoring*](https://stackoverflow.com/questions/26217488/what-is-vendoring).

 Other tools that do similar things are ``Zephyr's West``, ``CMake ExternalProject`` and other meta tools.
 See [alternatives](https://dfetch.readthedocs.io/en/latest/alternatives.html) for a complete list.